When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 Business success depends on employee engagement since motivated employees are more dedicated, productive, and happy at work.

 A focused plan is needed to achieve this goal.
 You'll have to carefully analyze the survey data to identify areas for improvement and resolve barriers to participation.
-ThriveSparrow's employee engagement survey tool helps you instantly discover areas for development and track your progress.
+Employee engagement survey tools help you discover areas for development and track your progress.

 A few engagement initiatives that you might want to include are increasing communication, offering professional progress, rewarding success, and creating a pleasant workplace.